Josef Newgarden: Ed Carpenter Racing (2016)

-Sarah Fisher ended her participation in IndyCar after the 2015 season, with Newgarden remaining with the team again known as Ed Carpenter Racing.
+In 2015, Sarah Fisher ended her participation in IndyCar, with Newgarden remaining with the team again known as Ed Carpenter Racing.
 Newgarden started the 2016 season with a podium at the 2016 Honda Indy Grand Prix of Alabama at Barber Motorsports Park.
-He missed pole position during qualifying for the 2016 Indy 500 and started in the middle of the front row.
-He finished the 100th running of the Indy 500 in 3rd.
+He just missed qualifying for the pole position at the 2016 Indy 500 and instead started in the middle of the front row.
+He finished third in the 100th running of the Indianapolis 500.

-At the 2016 Firestone 600 at Texas Motor Speedway, Newgarden was injured in a crash, breaking his hand and clavicle.
-He returned to the car two weeks later, finishing in a top 10 spot at the 2016 Kohler Grand Prix at Road America.
+At the 2016 Firestone 600 at Texas Motor Speedway, Newgarden was injured in a crash that saw him breaking his hand and clavicle.
+Nevertheless, he returned to the car two weeks later, finishing in a top-ten spot at the 2016 Kohler Grand Prix at Road America.

-28 days after his crash at Texas, Newgarden won the 2016 Iowa Corn 300 in dominating fashion, leading 282 of 300 laps.
+Then, 28 days after his crash at Texas, Newgarden won the 2016 Iowa Corn 300 in dominating fashion by leading 282 of 300 laps.

-At IndyCar's return to Watkins Glen International, the 2016 Grand Prix at the Glen, Newgarden claimed another podium, finishing second.
-After a sixth place finish at the 2016 GoPro Grand Prix of Sonoma, he finished the season in fourth place overall in the season standings, the highest non-Team Penske car in the series.
+At IndyCar's return to Watkins Glen International, the 2016 Grand Prix at the Glen, Newgarden claimed another podium by finishing second in the race.
+After a sixth-place finish at the 2016 GoPro Grand Prix of Sonoma, he finished the season fourth overall in the season standings, the highest non-Team Penske car in the series.